gromanmartin/etl-tools-task/README.md

 # README
-This Python package is main purpose is to illustrate current level of Python proficiency of the author rather than being actually usable for real world usecases.
+This main purpose of this repo is to illustrate the current level of Python proficiency of the author rather than being actually usable for real world usecases.
 This is only magnified by the fact, that this repo was created while working with https://catalog.data.gov/dataset/lottery-powerball-winning-numbers-beginning-2010 dataset.

 ## Task
 1. Create a python package which would provide a custom ETL solution.
 Demonstrate the knowledge of OOP.